 There’s no more visceral reminder of why paddlers need to master these skills than stroking for 20 eerie minutes into a foggy whiteout with the wind in your ears and the hairs standing up on the back of your neck.
 At its most basic, navigation is about getting from A to B. But being a skilled navigator is much more—it is an empowering way of better understanding our planet and safely exploring our place within it.

-Fortunately for backcountry travelers, the tools of navigation are simple, minimal and easy to carry:
+Fortunately for backcountry travellers, the tools of navigation are simple, minimal and easy to carry:

 Read maps and charts